Sarasota is home to a unique Amish settlement

 Pinecraft gradually became popular for sun-seeking northern Plain people.
 Church records for the 1939-40 Winter season list Amish visitors from Indiana, Illinois, Iowa, Michigan, Maryland, Oklahoma, Ohio, Pennsylvania, and Virginia, along with members of Mennonite and other faiths (The History of Pinecraft 1925-1960; pp. 147-150).
 As time passed homes began to be built, with campsites becoming permanent freestanding residences and the area developing into a full-fledged suburban neighborhood.

 The Pinecraft Amish are a unique community for a number of reasons.
 These include the community’s transient nature, with the majority of residents being seasonal visitors.
 The use of electricity, as well as alternative transportation rather than buggies, also makes this group stand out.
-Holding church services in a free-standing building rather than in a home–a practice that evolved at least in part due to space constraints in the small Pinecraft residences–is another deviation from the Amish norm.
+Holding church services in a free-standing building rather than in a home – a practice that evolved at least in part due to space constraints in the small Pinecraft residences – is another deviation from the Amish norm (though not unique to this community).

 For the Amish, Pinecraft is more a vacation destination than anything else.
 However, the settlement does have a number of year-round residents, particularly older retirees.